Groin Injuries – Latest Update

-Groin pain is a common injury affecting athletes across the winter football codes, particularly soccer and Australian rules.
+Groin injuries are common and affect athletes across the winter football codes, particularly soccer and Australian rules.

-It continues to challenge physiotherapists due to the limited knowledge base around it as a clinical entity.
+They continue to challenge physiotherapists due to the limited knowledge base around them as a clinical entity.

 There is a concerted effort, however, for the sphere to support the clinical challenges.

 This challenge was accepted by world-leading experts at the Groin Pain in Athletes conference in Doha, November 2014.
 From this conference, the authors outlined the difficulties in using similar terminology and definitions for groin pain.